-Losses may be greater as turn-in rates upon the expiration of leases increase because more used cars would be available on the used car market.
+Losses may be greater as turn-in rates upon the expiration of leases increase because sale prices will be dependent on the market value of such vehicles in the used car market.
 Under each lease, the lessee or grounding dealer may elect to purchase the related vehicle at the expiration of the lease for an amount generally equal to the stated contract residual value established at the inception of the lease.
 Lessees and dealers who decide not to purchase their related vehicles at lease expiration will expose the issuing entity to possible losses if the sale prices of such vehicles in the used car market are less than their respective stated residual values.
-The level of turn-ins at termination of the leases could be adversely affected by lessee views on vehicle quality, the relative attractiveness of new models available to the lessees, sales and lease incentives offered with respect to other vehicles (including those offered by NMAC), the level of the purchase option prices for the related vehicles compared to new and used vehicle prices and economic conditions generally.
+The level of turn-ins at termination of the leases could be affected by the convenience of the turn-in process generally (including as a result of temporary modifications to the lease turn-in process implemented in response to COVID-19), lessee views on vehicle quality, the relative attractiveness of new models available to the lessees, sales and lease incentives offered with respect to other vehicles (including those offered by NMAC), the level of the purchase option prices for the related vehicles compared to new and used vehicle prices and economic conditions generally.
 The early termination of leases by lessees may affect the number of turn-ins in a particular month.
 If losses resulting from increased turn-ins exceed the credit enhancement available for the notes, you may suffer a loss on your investment in the notes.